Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Geodesics motion of test particles by wormhole with a global monopole

 \subsection{Gravitational lensing by wormhole with a global monopole for $M \neq 0$}

-In this part, we study the deflection of photon ray for the case $M \neq 0$ in the space-time geometry (\ref{aa1}).
-By considering Eqs. (\ref{f3}) and (\ref{f4}) for the null geodesics with the case $M \neq 0$, we obtain the following expression:
+In this part, we study the deflection of photon ray for nonzero mass, $M \neq 0$ in the space-time geometry (\ref{aa1}).
+By considering Eqs. (\ref{f3}) and (\ref{f4}) for the null geodesics for the case $M \neq 0$, we obtain the following expression:

-Therefore, the deflection angle is given by
+Therefore, the deflection angle is given by \cite{aa28}

 where

 Here $\tilde{r}$ is obtained by setting $\frac{dr}{d\tau}|_{r=\tilde{r}}=0$ for null geodesics, and one will find that the impact parameter in terms of this point will be $\beta' (\tilde{r})=\sqrt{\tilde{r}^2-f^2}\,\Big(1-\frac{2\,M}{\tilde{r}}\Big)^{-1/2}$.
 From equation (\ref{g3}), we obtain